Pennsylvania is well-known for having a diverse range of climates, which attract a wide variety of animals due to its ability to meet their needs.

 Because Northern Flickers are one of the most common types of woodpeckers in Pennsylvania, you can find them anywhere.

-These birds are fairly widespread, especially in wooded locations where they may happily construct their nests.
+These birds are widespread, especially in wooded locations where they may happily construct their nests.

-These unusual birds have been observed nesting in nearby trees and flying around in quest of food.
+These unusual birds have been observed nesting in nearby trees and flying around for food.

 4. Black-backed Woodpecker

-The Black-Backed Woodpecker is a black-and-white woodpecker that is particularly fond of small deadwood trees.
+The Black-Backed Woodpecker is a black-and-white woodpecker particularly fond of small deadwood trees.

 This woodpecker prefers to nest and forage in small deadwood trees and resides in regions with enough food.

-Their habits of burrowing into these trees make them simpler to find if you know where to look, but their nests can be pretty hidden unless you look hard enough.
+Their burrowing habits into these trees make them simpler to find if you know where to look, but their nests can be pretty hidden unless you look hard enough.

 The Black-Backed Woodpecker is not a migratory bird.
 However, They tend to move if winter becomes too cold.